Coping With Life After Addiction

 This personal growth will help guide you after rehab, and it won’t be easy.
 There will likely be reminders of your old life around every corner, and you may have to make amends to those you have hurt.

 Ultimately, this is the way you should use rehab and, with the right program, how rehab should treat you.
 Rehab doesn’t exist to change “what’s wrong with you”; it should be to help you change yourself.
 Addiction involves being consumed by a negative habit, and it can happen to anyone.
-It’s how you respond that will decide how your recovery goes when rehab is in the past.
+It’s how you respond that will decide how your addiction recovery goes when rehab is in the past.

 Life After Rehab in Summary